Malaysian Airlines shares tumble, adding pressure for restructuring

 An official at Najib's office said the comment was from an interview that took place in April, well before the airline's quarterly results were released last Thursday.

-According to the government spokesperson, Najib was asked, "Bankruptcy has been mentioned in some quarters as a solution to Malaysia Airlines' problems.
-What's your view of that?"

-And Najib responded: "Well different modalities have been suggested.
-But we have to look at it from all angles, bearing in mind that MAS is a government-linked company.
-It’s not a private company so there are certain repercussions in what you want to do in terms of how it is being received by the employees and the general public."

 Shares in Malaysian Airlines fell as much as 21 percent to a low of 15 sen, equivalent to just 5 U.S. cents, in heavy trade on Monday morning, adding to a drop of 9.5 percent on Friday.
-By late afternoon the stock was trading at 15.5 sen, a drop on the day of 18.4 percent.
+By late afternoon it was trading 15.5 sen, a drop on the day of 18.4 percent.

 The airline's market value has plunged about 50 percent so far this year.